SoftwareGuy/NodeListServer/README.md

 If all goes well, you should get some JSON as a result.
 If you don't, or you get `Bad Request` then check what the console says - you dun goofed probably.

-**To stop the server:**
+#### Stopping NodeLS

 Simply CTRL+C the running Node process, or you can use `kill`/`pkill` to kill the node instance.
 I'd recommend using `ps aux` and `kill <pid>` carefully, because `pkill node` would try to kill all node instances on your box - and that's really no bueno.
+If you're using PM2 to manage NodeLS, use `pm2 stop <id of NodeLS instance, eg. 1>`

-### Updating NodeListServer
+#### Updating NodeLS

 1. Stop NodeListServer if it's running.
 2. Execute `git pull` from the repository you cloned to your local machine or server instance.
     -   Note that if you obtained the source via a ZIP archive, then you're not going to be able to just execute `git pull`.
 Download and extract a new ZIP archive of this repository instead.
+Skip to step 4 if that is the case.
 3. New commits will update your installation of NodeListServer after running `git pull`.
     -   Rectify any pull merge errors if you have any (and you should know how to do this).
 4. Start NodeListServer again.